Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   }, [loadPictures]);
   ```

-You can see that we supply loadPictures as a dependency on the useEffect Hook.
+You can see that we supply `loadPictures` as a dependency on the `useEffect` Hook.
 When it changes, React will execute whatever we supply to the function.
-In this case, we check to make sure that it’s set to ‘true’, calling the API again before setting the value back to ‘false’, which will enable the button to work again.
+In this case, we check to make sure that it’s set to ‘`true`’, calling the API again before setting the value back to ‘`false``’, which will enable the button to work again.

 You may be asking ‘won’t this just trigger this effect to be called again, even when `loadPictures` is set back to ‘`false`’?!’.
 The answer is ‘yes’, but by checking if it’s set to ‘`true`’ at the start of the function, you avoid some horrible infinite loop scenario.

 ### Add the Button and Gallery JSX

-With all your logic in place, you can process the images and display a lovely gallery of sweet dogs to your users.
+With all your logic in place, process the images and display a lovely gallery of sweet dogs to your users.

 **UseEffectExample.jsx**